sbt-android-mill/sbt-dependency-manager/README.md

 sbt-source-align
 ================

-simple plugin for simple-build-tool, compose code and source jars, align sources inside for your favorite IDE
+fetch [SBT](https://github.com/harrah/xsbt "Simple Build Tool") project artifacts, compose jars with source code, align sources inside jars for your favorite IDE

-* allow fetch __all dependency jars with code (include simple-build-tool itself)__ to target folder
+* allow fetch __all dependency jars (include simple-build-tool itself)__ to target folder
-* allow fetch __all dependency jars with code and sources (include simple-build-tool itself)__ to target folder
+* allow fetch __all dependency jars with sources (include simple-build-tool itself)__ to target folder
-* allow fetch __all dependency jars with code and sources, merge them (include simple-build-tool itself)__ and save to target folder
+* allow fetch __all dependency jars with sources, merge them (include simple-build-tool itself)__ and save to target folder

 If you want to improve it, please send mail to sbt-android-mill at digimead.org.
 You will be added to the group.
 Please, feel free to add yourself to authors.

-It is less than 300 lines.
+It is less than 400 lines.
 SBT source code is really simple to read and simple to extend :-)

 This readme cover all plugin functionality, even if it is written in broken english (would you have preferred well written russian :-) Please, correct it, if you find something inappropriate.